gdespres/commons-configuration-zookeeper/README.md

     ZooKeeperPropertiesConfiguration config = new ZooKeeperPropertiesConfiguration(client, "/path/to/file.properties");

     // add reloading strategy
-    config.setReloadingStrategy(new ZooKeeperNodeOnChangeReloadingStrategy()); // properties are reloaded when zookeeper node change.
+    config.setReloadingStrategy(new ZooKeeperNodeOnChangeReloadingStrategy()); // properties are reloaded when zookeeper node changes.

     // add listener
     config.addConfigurationListener(new ConfigurationListener() {